jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 to play a bunch of songs.
 Then
 refining with scale practice.
-And then repeating the cycle again with more improvisation.
+And then repeating the cycle again with more (and better) improvisation.

 ### Playing by ear